Jimbly/LD56-dwarfs/README.md

   X max slope on danger sched
   X Delay between launching and time ticking in fishing (require holding space/etc?)
   X slightly easier 4x
-  seeded random for affinities (and danger sched, I guess), make sure first two planets are a reasonable spread
+  X seeded random for affinities, make sure first two planets are a reasonable spread
-    can still randomly swap positives and negatives or something?
+    X can still randomly swap positives and negatives or something?
   Maybe: bigger survey bonus for each one slower auto-ship so you can see your bonus and value